hydux/hydux-pixi/README.md

 [PIXI.js](https://pixijs.io/) renderer for [Hydux<sup style="font-size: 10px;">TM</sup>](https://github.com/hydux/hydux).

-This package contains two part, the first is a high-performance vdom library optimized for graphic libraries, currently support pixi.js; the second is the hydux binding for this vdom.
+This package contains two part, the first one is a high-performance vdom library optimized for graphic libraries, currently support pixi.js; the second one is the hydux binding for this vdom.

 ## Why not react-pixi?